 Unless your grains have dissolved completely, they are not dead.
 Water kefir grains have been able to survive centuries of being handed down from person-to-person and they’re still here.
 That’s why there’s no need to worry if you open your second ferment and there’s no fizz.

 Here are 3 reasons why your water kefir may have suddenly lost it’s fizz:

-- Those water kefir babies of yours are just that.
-Babies.
-They hate being cold.
-The nights are cooler and our furnaces are not quite running yet.
-It’s the time of the year where you put on a sweater because it’s cold in the house but it isn’t warm enough to fire up the furnace yet.
-The key to the water kefir fermentation process is WARMTH.
-I find that the best place to get great fermentation results is on top of the fridge.
+- Those water kefir babies of yours are just that—babies and they hate being cold.
+The nights are cooler and we haven’t started to heat our homes yet.
+The key to the water kefir fermentation process is warmth.
+One of the best place to get great fermentation results is on top of the fridge.
 It gives off the heat to help the fermentation process.

 - Leave your first and second ferments for 48 hours instead of 24.
 This allows more sugar to be eaten by the grains and provides more CO2 for the fizz process.

 - Make sure you add some sort of fruit juice to the second ferment.
 The water kefir liquid turns the sugar from the juice into CO2.